apache/airflow/tests/system/README.md

 - assure high quality of providers and their integration with Airflow core,
 - avoid regression in providers when doing changes to the Airflow,
 - autogenerate documentation for Operators from code,
-- provide runnable example DAGs with use cases for different Operators,
+- provide runnable example Dags with use cases for different Operators,
 - serve both as examples and test files.

 # How to run system tests